earthgecko/skyline/docs/development/dawn.rst

   chmod 0755 /tmp/skyline.dawn.sh
   /tmp/skyline.dawn.sh   # This will take ~30mins

-Copy the final output from the build and save it as it contains all the details regarding the build, list endpoints, ports, configs, etc.  You will need all of those to view and manage the components you elected to install.
+Copy the final part of the output from the build and save it as it contains all the details regarding the build, list endpoints, ports, configs, etc.  You will need all of those to view and manage the all the components you elected to install.

-Add an entry into your /etc/hosts file that maps the instance IP to YOUR_SKYLINE_SERVER_FQDN and open the URL in your web browser, accepting the self signed SSL certificate.
+Remeber to add the entry into **YOUR** /etc/hosts file that maps the instance IP to YOUR_SKYLINE_SERVER_FQDN and open the URL in your web browser, accepting the self signed SSL certificate.

+Apologies for repeating things here and there, but think of it as reinforcement learning :)  There is so much to explain, some times things get repeated.

 Check the Skyline logs.